Want to Close a Deal Quickly? Timing is Everything

 Timing is everything.
 Boutelle was able to get her foot in the door about the chat solution, but if there's an opportunity to cross-sell, why stop there?

-“As we’re talking about chat, our teams started talking about the client’s website and what they’re trying to accomplish from a demand-generation perspective.
-Being curious about their business opened up the conversation about how ZoomInfo Marketing could help them increase conversions from the web,” Boutelle says..
+"As we're talking about chat, our teams started talking about the client's website and what they're trying to accomplish from a demand-generation perspective.
+Being curious about their business opened up the conversation about how ZoomInfo Marketing (with orchestration capabilities now extending into GTM Studio) could help them increase conversions from the web," Boutelle says.

 "From an end-user perspective, having everything in one place and our easy integration is a huge benefit, but there's a major upside for decision makers, too.
 One platform that can solve for multiple business needs means fewer vendors to manage and it's more cost-effective," she says.

-What could have been a complex, drawn-out process of need discovery, product demos, and budget negotiations turned into one of the fastest-closing deals in ZoomInfo’s history — 10 days and just three conversations.
-And it was all triggered by a timely piece of actionable business data sourced with intention by ZoomInfo’s researchers, without which Boutelle might have found out about WalkMe’s need too late or never at all.
+What could have been a complex, drawn-out process of need discovery, product demos, and budget negotiations turned into one of the fastest-closing deals in ZoomInfo's history: 10 days and just three conversations, per Boutelle.
+And it was all triggered by a timely piece of deal intelligence surfaced by ZoomInfo's GTM Context Graph and its 300+ human researchers, without which Boutelle might have found out about WalkMe's need too late, or never at all.

-By leaning on a data engine that’s being fueled by fresh deal intelligence daily, Boutelle doesn’t need to get lucky.
+By leaning on ZoomInfo's GTM Context Graph, the intelligence layer that processes 1.5B+ data points daily, Boutelle doesn't need to get lucky.

 "Using our platform to create my own opportunities just shows the power of ZoomInfo," Boutelle says.
 "This isn't just a product we sell, it's a tool we use to source and close our own deals, based on the strength and timeliness of our data collection.
 It works."